fanyangCS/fanyangcs.github.io/_news/argus.md

 Argus helps you think more clearly what you really want to accomplish.

-I hope Argus will become a critical component towards an AI-native society.
+Argus is our first step to realize our vision on <a href="https://fanyangcs.github.io/blog/2026/AgentMaturity/">agent</a>.
+I hope it will become a key component towards an AI-native society.